p8e8e8r/GEN711-Vanechanos/README.md

 conda env remove -n qiime2-2022.2

-Create a folder using mkdir to depost future qza files that are created
+Create a folder using mkdir to depost future sequence files that are created

+Create an import QZA file in such folder utilizing the following command:

 ### Qiime import
 qiime tools import \